Pansexuality: Demographics

 A 2016 Harris Poll survey of 2,000 US adults commissioned by GLAAD found that among 18-34 year-olds, about two percent self-identify as pansexual and approximately one percent in all other age groups.
 In 2017, 14% of a sample of 12,000 LGBTQ youth between 13 and 17 years of age declared themselves pansexual in a Human Rights Campaign/University of Connecticut survey.

 According to the National Center for Transgender Equality, 25% of American transgender people identify as bisexual.
-A 2017 study published in the Journal of Bisexuality found that when bisexuals and pansexuals described gender and defined bisexuality, "there were no differences in how pansexual and bisexual people ... discussed sex or gender", and that the findings "do not support the stereotype that bisexual people endorse a binary view of gender while pansexual people do not."
 One New Zealand 2019 study of a nationally representative group of bisexual and pansexual participants found that younger, gender-diverse, and Maori people were more likely to self-identify as pansexual compared to bisexual.
-Educational psychologist Barbara Gormley states that "bi+ people may embody more than one gender/sex as well as romantically love more than one gender/sex; therefore, we [bi+ people] have no reference point in a binary-gendered universe."
 The 2021 IPSOS survey found that the United States was the country with the highest percentage of pansexual individuals.

-Pansexual & Panromantic Days
+Pansexual and Panromantic Days

-There are two main LGBT awareness periods for pansexual and panromantic people.
+There are two main LGBTQ awareness periods for pansexual and panromantic people.
 One of them is the annual Pansexual & Panromantic Awareness Day (24 May), first celebrated in 2015, to promote awareness of and celebrate pansexual and panromantic identities.
-Another one is the Pansexual Pride Day, celebrated every December 8th.
+Another one is the Pansexual Pride Day, celebrated annually on the 8 December.